 As in the corporate sector, crisis management in the aid and humanitarian sphere has often focused on a functional and technical approach.
 Written by Constellis’ crisis management adviser Dan Huntington, this blog draws on the practical, first-hand experience of a team with extensive accumulated experience fused with research into crisis decision-making.
 It explains why, instead of relying only on process and technical factors, we need to understand that personality and behavioural dynamics in crisis management teams matter.

 No matter how good the risk management system, aid workers operate in areas where risk of critical incidents cannot be eliminated.
-This section provides a range of training materials to enhance staff awareness, knowledge and skills required to effectively manage and respond to crises.
+This section provides a range of training materials to enhance staff awareness, knowledge, and skills required to effectively manage and respond to crises.
+To learn more, view our NGO…

 Technology is deeply entwined into our everyday lives.
 While it provides numerous opportunities it is crucial that we are aware of its associated risks & implications.
 This section provides a variety of training resources to support your organisations’ ability to enhance awareness of digital security and create measures, strategies and…